-This section presents country-specific information on EC availability.
-This information is based on data that was gathered in 2012 through an expert survey conducted by ECEC and validated in 2013.
+This section provides information on EC availability in European countries.
+This information is based on data gathered in 2012 through an expert survey conducted by ECEC and validated in 2013.
 The last general update of the data presented in these pages was conducted in 2015, but individual updates are made when needed.
 Please note that the country profiles aim to describe national EC policies.
 If subnational policies apply to specific regions of a country (länders, autonomous communities, voblasts, districts, etc.), these may have not been captured in the country profile.

 ECEC will update this data periodically and welcomes contributions to ensure each country profile is accurate.
 Feedback can be sent to ecec [at] eeirh [dot] org.